Huzaifa-314/cuet-cse-fest-devops-hackathon-preli/README.md

 ### Prerequisites

-- Docker Desktop (or Docker Engine + Docker Compose)
+- Docker Desktop (or Docker Engine + Docker Compose V2)
+  - **Note**: This project uses `docker compose` (space) command, which is the newer Docker Compose V2 syntax
+  - If you have the older `docker-compose` (hyphen), you may need to install Docker Compose V2 or create an alias
 - Make (optional, for using Makefile commands)
 - Git